Mahmoud-Hawara/To-ICPC/Math.md

 ```
 # Gaussian Elimination
 - Given a system of $n$ linear algebraic equations with $m$ unknowns.
 You are asked to solve the system: to determine if it has no solution, exactly one solution or infinite number of solutions.
 And in case it has at least one solution, find any of them.
-- Complexity:
-1- Search and reshuffle the pivoting row.
+- Search and reshuffle the pivoting row.
 This takes $O(n + m)$  when using heuristic mentioned above.
-2- If the pivot element in the current column is found - then we must add this equation to all other equations, which takes time $O(nm)$ .
+- If the pivot element in the current column is found - then we must add this equation to all other equations, which takes time $O(nm)$ .
 ```cpp
 pair<int, int> prepareFraction(int n, int d)
 {